Beyond Size and Growth: Rethinking Lung Cancer Screening with AI Based Nodule Detection and Diagnosis: Results

 We evaluated the ability of our model to detect and characterize malignant lung nodules using two independent test sets: NLST (Test1, $n=2159$); and an Independent Cohort (IC, $n=273$).
 Fig.\ref{fig1} provides model evaluation through Receiver Operating Characteristic (ROC) curves, Area Under the Curve (AUC), sensitivity, specificity, and accuracy at the Maximum Youden Index (MYI).
 The model achieved a patient-level AUC of 0.98 on Test1 (Confidence Intervals (CIs) provided in figures).
 Malignancy likelihood distributions for cancer and non-cancer patients are depicted in Supplementary Fig.1.

 Validation on IC (91 cancer, 182 non-cancer) yielded an AUC of 0.945.
 Subgroup analysis (Fig.\ref{fig2}) demonstrated stable performance across manufacturers, kernel sharpness, slice thickness, age, and sex.
 However, the EU subgroup had a lower AUC (0.874) than the US subgroup (0.969), closely matching NLST (US) results.
 This likely reflects the EU cases originating from a Chronic Obstructive Pulmonary Disease (COPD)-only LCS campaign (AIR\cite{leroy_circulating_2017-1}), a factor known to impair model performance\cite{piskorski_malignancy_2025} as corroborated here.
-The over-representation of GE-manufacturer scans in the EU/COPD subgroup (72\%, versus 8\% in IC US) further explains weaker performance in this subset.\\
+The lower performance observed for the GE-manufacturer scans can be explained by its over-representation in the EU/COPD subgroup (72\%, versus 8\% in IC US).\\

 On Test3 ($n=481$)—a subset of Test1 with four reads by 20 radiologists of varying levels of seniority, each with at least one year of experience interpreting chest CT scans (cf. Supplementary Material), hereafter "4-radiologists", assessing nodule detection and malignancy likelihood—the model achieved an AUC of 0.975, significantly surpassing the 4-radiologists' mean AUC of 0.89, ($p<0.0001$, see Methods).
-Individual radiologist performance (Fig.\ref{fig3}, Supplementary Fig.2) ranged from 0.844 to 0.940 (mean: $0.906 \pm 0.028$), whereas our model consistently outperformed each of them (mean: $0.974 \pm 0.016$).
+Individual radiologist performance (Fig.\ref{fig3}, Supplementary Fig.2) ranged from 0.844 to 0.940 (mean: $0.906 \pm 0.028$), whereas our model consistently exceeded in AUC each of them (mean: $0.974 \pm 0.016$).
 Welch’s t-test confirmed non-inferiority to each individual radiologist ($p<0.0001$).
 Readers 13 to 20 had insufficient sample sizes for comparison.\\